 A thesis can be written and organized either in the traditional monograph style or the manuscript (article) based style.
 It cannot be a mixture of the two.
 Theses must conform to the requirements of Library and Archives Canada.
 These requirements are listed below.

-In either monograph or manuscript format, the thesis must contain methodology, results and scholarly discussion, in accordance with disciplinary norms.
+In either monograph or manuscript format, the thesis must contain methodology, results and scholarly discussion.
 It must also contain or conform to the following requirements:

 1. Title page

 - The student’s name and Unit* followed by "McGill University, Montreal"

 - The month and year the thesis was submitted

 - The following statement: "A thesis submitted to McGill University in partial fulfillment of the requirements of the degree of....”

 - The universal copyright notice “©” followed by the student’s name and the year the thesis was submitted

 3. A brief abstract in both English and French.